freqtrade/freqtrade/docs/exchanges.md

 ## Binance

 !!!
 Tip "Stoploss on Exchange"
-    Binance is currently the only exchange supporting `stoploss_on_exchange`.
+    Binance supports `stoploss_on_exchange` and uses stop-loss-limit orders.
 It provides great advantages, so we recommend to benefit from it.

 ### Blacklists